njorogetimk/matCSS/README.md

 The team of contributors who have played an important role include: Sis.
 Elizabeth Njoki for initiating this project with great help from Bro.
 Silas Maina.
 Bro.
 Wesly Tanui, created the [youtube channel](https://www.youtube.com/channel/UCNMWw2o7Ahu1x-A_PphKmzg)

 ## Credits
-All glory and honour is to the Almighty God ,for His guidance.
+All glory and honour goes to the Almighty God.
-Also many thanks goes to our pastor, who has been instrumental in providing the necessary guidance.
+Also many thanks to our pastor, who has been instrumental in providing the necessary guidance.

 ## Inquiries